snsa-kscc/one-four-four/content/portfolio/tire-calligraphy.md

 Tire Calligraphy started as and still represents the passion for cycling, but gradually reinvented itself into a wider interest and never-ending thirst for the next challenge, being physical as in running and climbing, being social with collaborations that match our vision of aesthetics and functionality, with every individual in mind.

-Co-founder

-Brand development

-Business development
+Co-founder /  Brand development / Business development

-Creative direction
+Creative direction / Storytelling

-Storytelling

-Influencer marketing

-Community management

-Model scouting

-Location scouting
+Influencer marketing / Model scouting / Location scouting

-PR

-Sales